Glacier Pothos: Simple Care Guide for Beginners

 Yellow leaves

-The most common cause of yellowing leaves on glacier pothos is under watering.
+The most common cause of yellowing leaves on glacier pothos is underwatering.
 Yellow leaves, however, can also indicate overwatering, a lack of light, or perhaps even too much light.
 Examining the conditions in which your plant is developing in detail may help you determine which one may be the problem.

-Although this problem is difficult to completely solved, it can still be improved.
+Although this problem is difficult to completely solve, it can still be improved.
 You can use sugar water to mist the plants once a day.
 After 4 to 5 continuous days, you will notice a significant improvement in the yellowing of the leaves.

 Dark Leaves

 Brown leaves may be an indicator that your plant is suffering from a lack of humidity, being underwater, or from leaf burn brought on by too much direct sunlight.
-Make sure to maintain these pothos away from extremely dry areas in the house and out of direct sunshine since it will burn their delicate leaves.
+Make sure to keep these pothos away from extremely dry areas in the house and out of direct sunlight since it will burn their delicate leaves.
 For the sake of keeping your plant from drowning, make sure you water it frequently.

-Glacier vs N’joy Pothos features
+Glacier vs. N’joy Pothos features

-Glacier and N’Joy pothos are two species that have some similarities in appearance that people usually mistake each for one other.
+Glacier and N’Joy pothos are two species that have some similarities in appearance that people usually mistake for each other.
 However, they have different development patterns and outward characteristics.
 There are distinctions in the dimensions of the plant, the size of the leaves, the color of the leaves, and the rate of growth.
 The vast majority of plant maintenance for both genotypes is comparable, though.

 Color and Variegation of the Foliage